What You Need to Know About Microsoft 365 Copilot

 - "Write a new planning overview in the style of ABC document that contains the planning timeline from ABC presentation PowerPoint and incorporates the project list in the email from Joe Smith."

-How does Microsoft 365 Copilot work?
+How does Copilot for Microsoft 365 work?

 For example, if someone asks, "Did anything happen yesterday with James?"
 An LLM alone can't answer this question.
-The Copilot uses information from Microsoft Graph like meetings, email threads, and document sharing to formulate a cited response.
+Copilot uses information from Microsoft Graph like meetings, email threads, and document sharing to formulate a cited response.

-When will Microsoft 365 Copilot be released?
+When will Copilot for Microsoft 365 be released?

 What are the different Copilots?